JohnGorter/LARAVEL_TRAINING/_slides/03-Middleware/middleware.md

 });
 ```

-Out of the box, the web and api middleware groups are automatically applied to your application's corresponding routes/web.php and routes/api.php files by the App\Providers\RouteServiceProvider

 --
 ## Sorting Middleware
-If you need middleware to execute in a specific order but not have control over their order when they are assigned to the route use the $middlewarePriority property of your app/Http/Kernel.php - this property may not exist in your HTTP kernel by default.
-If it does not exist, you may copy its default definition below:
+If you need middleware to execute in a specific order but not have control over their order when they are assigned to the route use the $middlewarePriority property of your app/Http/Kernel.php
 ```
 /**
  * The priority-sorted list of middleware.